Duct Cleaning Equipment and Procedures

 Equipment:

-• Husky® 200 psi air compressor with 100 feet of pressure line
+• Husky® 200 psi air compressor with 100 total feet of pressure line

 • Ramair Cyclonic vacuum cleaner with long vacuum hose